 Network Load Balancing is built on Maglev.
-This load balancer enables you to load balance traffic on your systems based on incoming IP protocol data, including address, port, and protocol type.
-It is a regional, non-proxied load balancing system.
-Use Network Load Balancing for UDP traffic, and for TCP and SSL traffic on ports that are not supported by the SSL proxy load balancer and TCP proxy load balancer.
-A network load balancer is a pass-through load balancer that does not proxy connections from clients.
+This load balancer enables you to load balance traffic on your systems based on incoming IP protocol data, including address, protocol, and port (optional).
+It is a regional, non-proxied load-balancing system.
+That is, a network load balancer is a pass-through load balancer that does not proxy connections from clients.

-TCP Proxy Load Balancing is implemented on GFEs that are distributed globally.
-If you choose the Premium Tier of Network Service Tiers, a TCP proxy load balancer is global.
+External TCP Proxy Load Balancing is implemented on GFEs that are distributed globally.
+If you choose the Premium Tier of Network Service Tiers, an external TCP proxy load balancer is global.
 In Premium Tier, you can deploy backends in multiple regions, and the load balancer automatically directs user traffic to the closest region that has capacity.
-If you choose the Standard Tier, a TCP proxy load balancer can only direct traffic among backends in a single region.
+If you choose the Standard Tier, an external TCP proxy load balancer can only direct traffic among backends in a single region.

-You can configure and update your load balancers through the following interfaces:
+You can configure and update your load balancers by using the following interfaces:

-gcloudcommand-line tool: a command-line tool included in the Cloud SDK.
-The HTTP(S) Load Balancing documentation calls on this tool frequently to accomplish tasks.
-For a complete overview of the tool, see the gcloud Tool Guide.
+The Google Cloud CLI: A command-line tool included in the Google Cloud CLI; the documentation calls on this tool frequently to accomplish tasks.
+For a complete overview of the tool, see the gcloud CLI guide.
 You can find commands related to load balancing in the

 gcloud computecommand group.

 You can also get detailed help for any

 The Google Cloud console: Load-balancing tasks can be accomplished by using the Google Cloud console.

 The REST API: All load-balancing tasks can be accomplished by using the Cloud Load Balancing API.
 The API reference docs describe the resources and methods available to you.